-- While linked to the vehicle, start the engine, then press and release the LD/M web button. - The "Mode Selection Menu" displays. - - The "Live Data" menu displays. - - The "Record Live Data Menu" displays. - - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
+- While linked to the vehicle, start the engine, then press and release the LD/M web button. - The "Mode Selection Menu" displays.

+then press the ENTER 😔 button.

+- The "Live Data" menu displays. - Use the UP

+and DOWN buttons, as necessary, to highlight "Record by DTC trigger", then press the ENTER button. - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
 Use the UP (△) and DOWN (○) buttons, as necessary, to highlight Erase DTCs, then press the ENTER (4) button to erase DTCs from the vehicle's computer.
 When the Erase process is complete, the "Record by DTC Trigger" screen displays. - When the "Record by DTC Trigger" screen displays, select the desired trigger point as follows: